I-Stem | Mobile for Development

 India | Assistive Tech

-I-Stem offers AI-enabled digital services to provide high-quality accessible documents for persons with disabilities.
+I-Stem offers AI-enabled digital services to provide high-quality accessible documents for people with disabilities.

-Most persons with visual impairments, especially those in school or at work, face challenges with inaccessible documents, media and apps, and are not aware of the latest assistive technologies, leading to exclusion of students and employees.
-Lack of access to digital information hinders access to opportunities and the growth of persons with visual and hearing impairments.
+Most people with visual impairments, especially students and employees, face challenges with inaccessible documents, media and apps.
+Lack of awareness of assistive technologies and lack of access to digital information limit access to opportunities and impede the growth of persons with visual and hearing impairments.

-In July 2021, the GSMA funded I-Stem to convert their I-Stem web portal into a mobile app that leverages AI to provide document and audio/visual accessibility services, aiding users with visual and hearing impairments and offering them digital learning resources.
+In July 2021, I-Stem received a GSMA grant to convert the I-Stem web portal into a mobile app that leverages AI to provide document and audio-visual accessibility services, helping users with visual and hearing impairments.

 A message from the founder